yuehanwang17mcp/big-data-spring2018/week-03/PSet2_pandas_intro.md

 ## Problem 2: Modify the Hours Column

 Your second task is to further clean the data.
-While we've successfully cleaned our data in one way (ridding it of values that are outside the 24-hour window that correspond to a given day of the week) it will be helpful to have yet another column that lists the hours in more familiar 24-hour increments.
+While we've successfully cleaned our data in one way (ridding it of values that are outside the 24-hour window that correspond to a given day of the week) it will be helpful to restructure our `hour` column in such a way that hours are listed in a more familiar 24-hour range.
 To do this, you'll want to more or less copy the structure of the code we used to remove data from hours outside of a given day's 24-hour window.
 You'll then want to use the [DataFrame's `replace` method](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.replace.html).
 Note that you can use lists in both `to_replace` and `value`.

 After running your code, you should have either a new column in your DataFrame or new values in the 'hour' column.
 These should range from 0-23.
-You can test this out by running `df.groupby('hour')['count'].sum()` after running your code.
+You can test this out in a couple ways; the simplest is probably to `df['hour'].unique()`; if you're interested in seeing sums of total pings by hour, you can run `df.groupby('hour')['count'].sum()`.

 ### Solution